top of page

 Photo by Sébastien Philippe

 Ray is author of Banning the Bomb, Smashing the Patriarchy (Rowman & Littlefield, 2021), which offers a first-hand account about the work of activists and diplomats to outlaw nuclear weapons.
-They are also author of Abolishing State Violence: A World Beyond Bombs, Borders, and Cages (Haymarket Books, 2022), which explores connections between police, prisons, surveillance, borders, war, nuclear weapons, and capitalism and highlights ongoing organising efforts for their abolition.
-They write a monthly column at CounterPunch called Abolition Everywhere, .
+They are also author of Abolishing State Violence: A World Beyond Bombs, Borders, and Cages (Haymarket Books, 2022), which explores connections between police, prisons, surveillance, borders, war, nuclear weapons, and capitalism and highlights ongoing organizing efforts for their abolition.
+They write a column at CounterPunch called Abolition Everywhere.

-Ray has an Honours BA from the University of Toronto in Peace and Conflict Studies and an MA in Politics from The New School for Social Research.
-They are currently a Visiting Researcher at Princeton University's Program on Science and Global Security.
+Ray has an Honours BA in Peace and Conflict Studies from the University of Toronto and an MA in Politics from The New School for Social Research.
+They are a Visiting Researcher at Princeton University's Program on Science and Global Security.
 As part of their work with the Program, Ray has published a working paper Notes on Nuclear Weapons and Intersectionality in Theory and Practice, helped develop a curriculum resources project to counter racism and other structural discrimination in teaching and research on nuclear issues, and participated in a social impact campaign for the VR experience On the Morning You Wake (To the End of the World).